-Over the past decade, we made major contributions to understand the molecular action of pyrethroid insecticides on sodium channels, and the molecular mechanism of knockdown resistance (kdr) to pyrethroids.
-We have also made significant progress on elucidating the role of a mysterious cation channel, DSC1, in neurophysiology and neurotoxicology.
-The DSC1 gene was first identified more than three decades ago, but the function of this channel was unknown until recently.
-The DSC1 channel is present in all insect species, but is absent in vertebrates and a potential target for new selective insecticides.
-In 2014, we initiated a new research project to elucidate the molecular basis of pyrethroid repellency in Drosophila and mosquitoes.
-This new project was recently funded by NIH.
+Over the past two decades, my lab made foundational contributions to the understanding of the molecular action of pyrethroid insecticides on sodium channels as well as the molecular mechanism of knockdown resistance (kdr) to pyrethroids.
+In addition, we made significant progress on elucidating the role of a novel insect cation channel, DSC1 in Drosophila melanogastrer, in neurophysiology and neurotoxicology.
+The DSC1 channel is present in all insect species, but is absent in vertebrates and therefore a potential target for the development of new selective insecticides.
+In 2015, my group initiated a new research project to elucidate the molecular basis of the poorly understood pyrethroid repellency in Drosophila and mosquitoes.

 Current assignment: Teaching 25% | Research 75%

-I teach Ent.
-850 (Molecular Entomology) with Suzanne Thiem; Insect Toxicology seminar with Bob Hollingworth, John Wise and David Mota Sanchez; and two 90-minite lectures on sodium channels for PHM 827 (Physiology and Pharmacology of Excitable Cells).
+I teach ENT.
+850 (Molecular Entomology); ENT 812 Insect Toxicology seminar with Bob Hollingworth, John Wise and David Mota-Sanchez; and contribute lectures on sodium channels for PHM 827 (Physiology and Pharmacology of Excitable Cells).

-Two major objectives of my current research program are 1) to elucidate the mode of action of insecticides and the molecular mechanisms of insecticide resistance; and 2) to identify new insecticide targets for the development of safer insecticides.
-My colleagues (one research specialist, one research assistant Prof., one Ph.D. student, one postdoc associate, two visiting scholars, and one undergraduate assistant) and I are taking a combination of molecular, electrophysiological and pharmacological approaches to accomplish these goals.
+The major objectives of my research program are 1) to elucidate the modes of action of insecticides and the molecular mechanisms of insecticide resistance; 2) to identify new insecticide targets for the development of safer insecticides; and 3) to understand the molecular basis of pyrethroid repellency.
+My group (one research specialist, one Ph.D. student, three postdoctoral associates, three visiting scholars and one undergraduate lab assistant) is taking a combination of molecular, electrophysiological and pharmacological approaches to accomplish these goals.

 - Mode of Action of Insecticides

 - 2007-Present - Professor, Dept. of Entomology, Michigan State University